masonsherbs/GolfLab/README.md

 mysql -u golflab_user -p
 (password is password)

-The ./server/config/config.json file contains the credentials to run the migration and seed commands like so: npx sequelize-cli db:migrate npx sequelize-cli db:seed:all

 You can't use the root account for this config so the golflab_user was created to work around this.

 To create a new database and give access to users: